Suj4LB/custom-chrome-adblocker/README.md

 ```bash
 chrome://extensions
 ```
-4. Make sure to turn the developer mode on on the top right hand corner.
+4. Make sure to enable the developer mode on the top right hand corner.

 5. Click on Load Unpacked button on the top left hand side of your screen.